Vincent Price: Legacy

 The A&E Network aired an episode of Biography the night following Price's death, highlighting his horror-film career, but because of its failure to clear copyrights, the show was never aired again.
 Four years later, A&E produced its updated episode, titled Vincent Price: The Versatile Villain, which aired on October 12, 1997.
 The script was by Lucy Chase Williams, author of The Complete Films of Vincent Price.
 In early 1991, Tim Burton was developing a personal documentary with the working title Conversations with Vincent, in which interviews with Price were shot at the Vincent Price Gallery, but the project was never completed and was eventually shelved.

-Rhythmeen, the ZZ Top album from 1996, includes a track named "Vincent Price Blues".

 Price was an honorary board member and strong supporter of the Witch's Dungeon Classic Movie Museum in Bristol, Connecticut, until his death in 1993.
 The museum features detailed life-sized wax replicas of characters from some of Price's films, including The Fly, The Abominable Dr. Phibes, and The Masque of the Red Death.
 A black-box theater at Price's alma mater, Mary Institute and St. Louis Country Day School, is named after him.

-Tim Burton directed a short stop-motion film as a tribute to Vincent Price called Vincent, about a young boy named Vincent Malloy who is obsessed with the grim and macabre; it is narrated by Price.
-"Vincent Twice, Vincent Twice" was a parody on Sesame Street.
-He was parodied in an episode of The Simpsons ("Sunday, Cruddy Sunday").
+"Vincent Twice, Vincent Twice" was a muppet who hosted "Mysterious Theater" on Sesame Street, spoofing Price's hosting of Mystery!
+Price was parodied in an episode of The Simpsons ("Sunday, Cruddy Sunday").
 Price had his own Spitting Image puppet, who was always trying to be "sinister" and lure people into his ghoulish traps, only for his victims to point out all the obvious flaws.
+Rhythmeen, the ZZ Top album from 1996, includes a track named "Vincent Price Blues".